Allov/scorekeepr/README.md

 * light and dark theme
 * think about landscape mode? should it be any different?
 * associate image with a player (team logo, sponsors, profile picture)
-  * implement email linking to get a profile picture?
+  * implement email linking to get a profile picture? (gravatar)
-  * random image generated from name?
+  * random image generated from name? (http://identicon.net/)
 * join a game as a player
   * as admin, send an invite and have player enter their informations